Why Zoom Video Communications Stock Fell Today

 What happened

-Shares of Zoom Video Communications (NASDAQ: ZM) have fallen today, down by 6% as of noon EST, amid growing concerns around privacy and security on the platform.
-CEO Eric Yuan penned a blog post to address the mounting criticism.
+Shares of Zoom Video Communications (NASDAQ: ZM) have fallen today, down by 5% as of noon EDT, amid ongoing scrutiny of the videoconferencing platform's security.
+Taiwan has become the latest to stop using Zoom due to those concerns.

 So what